Pablo González Garza: Break with Carranza

 In the election of 1920, President Carranza promoted the civilian Ignacio Bonillas as his successor, to the great displeasure of his generals, particularly Álvaro Obregón, who wanted the presidency for himself.
-After Carranza attempted to arrest him, Obregon led a military revolt.
+After Carranza attempted to arrest him, Obregón led a military revolt.

 Initially González remained loyal to Carranza.
-However, most officers in his army supported Obregon, and his ally, Plutarco Calles and vehemently opposed Bonillas.
+However, most officers in his army supported Obregón, and his ally, Plutarco Calles and vehemently opposed Bonillas.
 As a result Gonzalez declared his own candidacy for the presidency.

-In April 1919, Carranza demanded that Gonzalez drop his election bid and give his full support to Bonillas.
-On April 30, Gonzalez officially broke with Carranza, although instead of arresting him and immediately occupying Mexico City (most of the troops in the region supported him), he allowed Carranza to escape to Veracruz and he himself withdrew to nearby Texcoco.
+In April 1919, Carranza demanded that González drop his election bid and give his full support to Bonillas.
+On April 30, González officially broke with Carranza, although instead of arresting him and immediately occupying Mexico City (most of the troops in the region supported him), he allowed Carranza to escape to Veracruz and he himself withdrew to nearby Texcoco.

-During the interim presidency of Adolfo de la Huerta, Gonzalez was accused of treason and sedition and arrested.
+During the interim presidency of Adolfo de la Huerta, González was accused of treason and sedition and arrested.
 He was initially sentenced to be executed, but was pardoned and instead went into exile in the US.